The compressor does not start, there is a clicking noise from the rear, and the display shows 'F04' or a compressor fault indication.

 How to Fix / Troubleshooting

 Safety first: Unplug the refrigerator.
-Work only on the rear service area.
+Only work in the rear service area.
 Do not open the sealed refrigeration system.

 Steps: